newrelic/video-dash-js/THIRD_PARTY_NOTICES.md

 # Third Party Notices

-The video-dash uses source code from third party libraries which carry their own copyright notices and license terms.
+The @newrelic/video-dash uses source code from third party libraries which carry their own copyright notices and license terms.
 These notices are provided below.